Documentation

 defaultTheme: "light",

-// the saas part of the application
+// the public base URL of the SaaS app

 // the redirect path after sign in